ccharp/DataCleaningProject/CodeBook.md

 This code book describes the data transformation from raw in the data/ directory using run\_anaysis.R.

 ## Transformation
-The data transformation is performed by run\_analysis.R and is summarized as follows (ultimately resulting in two CSVs):
+The data transformation is performed by run\_analysis.R and is summarized as follows (ultimately resulting in two text files):
 1. Combine raw training and test sets into a single data frame
       * data/test/X\_test.txt
       * data/test/y\_test.txt